 Section 7 amends s.
 328.03, F.S., as amended by chapter 2019-76, Laws of Florida, to provide that any person who does not properly transfer title of a vessel is subject to a maximum penalty of \$500.
-This amendment will be effective July 1, 2023.
+This amendment is effective July 1, 2023.

 Section 8 amends s.
 328.48, F.S., to add language requiring a vessel owner to provide a physical residential or business address when filing an application for vessel registration.
-The bill allows FWC to authorize a live-aboard vessel owner to provide a post office box address in lieu of a physical residential or business address so long as he or she has not been convicted of a criminal offense under ch.
-327 or 328, F.S. (relating to vessel safety and vessel title certificates, liens, and registration).
+The bill allows the FWC to authorize a live-aboard vessel owner to provide a post office box address in lieu of a physical residential or business address.